-You can see the information in your records and know how it has been shared with others

-You have the right to look at your medical records held at the plan, and to get a copy of your records.
-We are allowed to charge you a fee for making copies.
+You can see the information in your records and know how it has been shared with others are allowed to charge you a fee for making copies.
 You also have the right to ask us to make additions or corrections to your medical records.
 If you ask us to do this, we will work with your healthcare provider to decide whether the changes should be made.